gorda/istio.io/content/en/docs/tasks/observability/distributed-tracing/zipkin/index.md

 $ istioctl dashboard zipkin
 {{< /text >}}

-## Generating traces using the Bookinfo sample
+## Generating traces using the Bookinfo sample{#generating-traces-using-the-Bookinfo-sample}

 1. When the Bookinfo application is up and running, access `http://$GATEWAY_URL/productpage` one or more times to generate trace information.